| Earl Kuhn's watercolors depict our great ranching heritage, a story

 The Kuhn's three sons are Kelly

-(wife, Michelle), Kory, and Kerry (wife Misti).
+(wife, Michelle), Kory (wife, Stephanie), and Kerry (wife Misti).
 Grandchildren are

-and Kory provide a lot of subject matter as ranch cowboys.
+Megan, Garrett, Amy, Kauy Dale, Kolt, Kendall and Kody.
+Kerry, his sons ( Kauy and Kolt) and Kory have provided a lot of subject matter as ranch cowboys.

 |